 Walton County School District and Communities In Schools of Walton County partner to provide a 21st Century Community Learning Center (21st CCLC) for eleven centers.
-The centers have an extended-day program operating after school for at least 12 hours weekly.
+The centers operate outside of school hours for at least 12 hours weekly.
 The centers serve eleven Title I schools, grades k-12.
 The 21st CCLC programs provide a high-quality afterschool program that responds to the identified needs of students and their families, specifically addressing academic under-achievement, limited cultural experiences, and low attendance rates in a positive and safe environment that empowers students to grow socially, emotionally and academically.

 Goals are measured through EOCT and EOGT scores; classroom grades; homework completion; class participation; behavior changes; and student, teacher, and parent feedback.

 - NML 21st CCLC Philosophy, Regulations, Goals & Objectives, Models